Windows OS Hub

 • PowerShell

-Windows OS Hub / SQL Server / SQL Server Install Error: Could Not Find the Database Engine Startup handle
+Windows OS Hub / SQL Server / SQL Server: Could Not Find the Database Engine Startup Handle

-SQL Server Install Error: Could Not Find the Database Engine Startup handle
+SQL Server: Could Not Find the Database Engine Startup Handle

-I came across an interesting error when installing MS SQL Server 2014 on a new VM running Windows Server 2012 R2.
-SQL Server setup was interrupted almost at the end with the error “Could not find the Database Engine startup handle”.
+I get a strange error when installing MS SQL Server 2019 on Windows Server 2022.
+The installation fails with the error “Could not find the Database Engine startup handle“.

 Feature: Database Engine Services